Oktopost/Squid/Docs/Source/References/Select/columnsExp.rst

 	public function columnsExp($columns, $bind = false): static

 Add a single expression to the :code:`SELECT` clause.
-Note that the string is appended as is, meaning that if a comma is present in the :code:`$columns` parameter, it will also be present is the query.
+Note that the string is appended as is, meaning that if a comma is present in the :code:`$columns` parameter, it will also be present in the query.

 ----------